ijlaldev007/crime-report/README.md

 ### Task 5.1: Admin Access ✅
 **User Story**: As an administrator, I want secure access to administrative features so that I can manage the platform effectively

-#### Subtask 5.1.1: Role Check on Login
+#### Subtask 5.1.1: NextAuth Role Checks
-- **User Story**: As an administrator, I want the system to verify my admin role at login so that I can access administrative features securely
+- **User Story**: As an administrator, I want NextAuth to verify my admin role so that I can access administrative features securely
 - **Constraints**:
-  - Secure middleware check
+  - Server-side props verification
-  - Role validation
+  - Middleware validation
 - **Needs**:
-  - Redirect non-admins to user dashboard
+  - Action audit logging
-  - Secure access control
+  - 2FA enforcement
 - **Error Boundaries**:
-  - Handle undefined roles
+  - Privilege escalation attempts
-  - Authorization failures
+  - Feature load failures

 #### Subtask 5.1.2: Admin UI Features
 - **User Story**: As an administrator, I want a distinct UI with admin tools so that I can easily identify and use administrative functions